AI-Machine-Vision-Lab/body-measure/README.md

 ## Usage

 Either a single pose or multiple poses can be estimated from an image.
-Each methodology has its own algorithm and set of parameters.
+Each methodology has its own algorithm and set of parameters.<br>
+This project uses a standalone model called PoseNet, for running real-time pose estimation in the browser using TensorFlow.js which can be run on a back-end web server.<br>
+A lot of developers are using pretrained models because it is very easy to use and implement.
+Transfer learning is a huge use case for tensorflowjs.
+We can use pre-trained models and easily implement in tensorflow js.
+Since we did not have image dataset of baby pictures, we've used general human body dataset.<br>
+Though, it is very easy to train a model and implement in tensorflow.js.
 ### Loading a pre-trained PoseNet Model

 In the first step of pose estimation, an image is fed through a pre-trained model.
 PoseNet **comes with a few different versions of the model,** corresponding to variances of MobileNet v1 architecture and ResNet50 architecture.
 To get started, a model must be loaded from a checkpoint: